 “As discussions of major events are filtered through algorithmic content delivery systems, more users are bending their language,” wrote The Washington Post in a piece about how algospeak is reinventing online language in real-time.
 “But as algospeak becomes more popular and replacement words morph into common slang, users are finding that they’re having to get ever more creative to evade the filters.”
 In other words, consumers are savvy enough to change their approach — which leaves brands constantly trying to keep up.

 Even the increasing number of traditional languages that are growing in use online can keep brands on their toes.
-As of early 2020, English, Chinese and Spanish are the most-spoken languages online, followed by Arabic, Indonesian/Malaysian and Portuguese.
-Moreover, the rise of hybrid languages like 'Hinglish,' the merging of Hindi and English, in everyday conversations are also contributing to brands' ongoing content moderation challenges.
-From a customer experience perspective, this means it's more important than ever for companies to have the ability to review content in a variety of languages, and also to make customer care available for everyone regardless of location.
+As of early 2023, English, Russian and Spanish are the most popular languages for web content, followed by French, German and Japanese.
+Moreover, the rise of hybrid languages like ‘Hinglish,’ the merging of Hindi and English, in everyday conversations are also contributing to brands’ ongoing content moderation challenges.
+From a customer experience perspective, this means it’s more important than ever for companies to have the ability to review content in a variety of languages, and also to make customer care available for everyone regardless of location.

-DataReportal's Digital 2022: April Global Statshot, published in partnership with We Are Social and Hootsuite, shows that internet users aged 16 to 64 spent close to seven hours a day online in 2021 and more than two hours on social media.
-Digital content has become a major part of consumers' lives, and as a result, brands have had to adapt and work increasingly harder to keep their platforms free of inappropriate content.
-From CSAM (child sexual abuse materials) to violence, personal threats and doxxing, it's up to brands to provide a safe and positive online environment and a consistent customer experience.
+DataReportal’s Digital 2023: October Global Statshot, published in partnership with We Are Social and Meltwater, shows that internet users aged 16 to 64 spent close to seven hours a day online and more than two hours on social media.
+Digital content has become a major part of consumers’ lives, and as a result, brands have had to adapt and work increasingly harder to keep their platforms free of inappropriate content.
+From CSAM (child sexual abuse materials) to violence, personal threats and doxxing, it’s up to brands to provide a safe and positive online environment and a consistent customer experience.

 AI designed to identify inappropriate behavior, along with user reporting tools, can help.
 Through diverse, accurate and constantly refreshed datasets, AI can help identify and remove banned content and activity — but because users are so quick to adapt, brands can’t rely on keyword filtering alone.
 Enlisting the help of human content moderators and incorporating a human-in-the-loop approach enables brands to review materials against set criteria and shut down bad behavior.
 Humans are better equipped to understand the nuances and context of posts, and flag banned content for review and removal.
 While advanced AI can learn to read contextual cues and even accommodate multiple languages, human oversight ensures brands are covering all their bases.